Akhil-Jonnalagadda/JavaExpenseManager/README.md

 - Read the code to understand the flow and logic.

 ## Next Steps
-- Add more features (date filtering, export to CSV, etc.)
+- Add more features (edit/delete expenses, monthly summary, etc.)
 - Build a GUI or mobile version